rubyreferences/rubyref/language/variables-constants.md

 and will be cached.
 To call the method, use `self.big_calculation`.

-You can force a method call by using empty argument parentheses as shown above or by using an explicit receiver like `self.`.
-Using an explicit receiver may raise a NameError if the method's visibility is not public.
+You can force a method call by using empty argument parentheses as shown above or by using an explicit receiver like `self`.
+Using an explicit receiver may raise a NameError if the method's visibility is not public or the receiver is the literal `self`.

 Another commonly confusing case is when using a modifier `if`: